-How Much Does it Cost to Live in Italy as an Expat?
+How Much Does it Cost to Live in Italy as a Foreigner?

-But if you steer clear of tourist hubs and opt for life in a small town, it can be quite affordable.
-Plus, the small towns are teeming with culture, natural beauty, amazing food, and true Italian style.
+If you steer clear of tourist hubs and opt for life in a small town, Italy can be very affordable.
+Plus, small towns teem with culture, natural beauty, amazing food, and true Italian style.

-As an expat, it’s usually best to opt for a medium size town that offers the best of both worlds.
+As an expatriate, it’s usually best to opt for a medium-size town that offers the best of both worlds.
 In a mid-range town, you’ll enjoy all that Italy has to offer, including amazing accommodations and a relaxed Italian atmosphere.
 It will also be more affordable than a big city.

 To learn more about the cost of living in Italy, check out our breakdown of living expenses.

 Also Read: Moving to Italy: A Complete Guide

 Housing Costs in Italy for Expats